Tennessee (Arrested Development song)

-"Tennessee" a song by American hip hop group Arrested Development, released in March 1992 as the first single from their debut album, 3 Years, 5 Months & 2 Days in the Life Of...
+"Tennessee" is a song by American hip hop group Arrested Development, released in March 1992, by Chrysalis and Cooltempo Records as the first single from their debut album, 3 Years, 5 Months & 2 Days in the Life Of...
 (1992).
-The song contains a sample of Prince's 1988 hit "Alphabet St.".
-It peaked at number six in the United States and won the Grammy Award for Best Rap Performance by a Duo or Group in 1993.
+The song was produced by group member Speech and contains a sample of Prince's 1988 hit "Alphabet St.".
+"Tennessee" peaked at number six in the United States and won the Grammy Award for Best Rap Performance by a Duo or Group in 1993.
+The accompanying music video was directed by Milcho Manchevski.
 A 2007 poll of VH1 viewers placed the song at number 71 on the list of the "Greatest Songs of the 90s" and is listed as one of the "500 Songs That Shaped Rock and Roll" by the Rock and Roll Hall of Fame.
 It was also ranked number 78 on VH1's "100 Greatest Songs of Hip Hop".
-The song served as the theme to the short-lived Malcolm-Jamal Warner 1992 sitcom Here and Now.

 Background

 Group member Speech was inspired to write the song after meeting up with his brother at his grandmother's funeral in Tennessee.
 Shortly afterward, his brother died suddenly from a bad asthma attack, and Speech wrote the song about the experience of losing two loved ones so close together.

 "Tennessee" uses a sample from Prince's "Alphabet St." that was not cleared ahead of time.
 Prince's lawyers waited until after the song sold well and then charged the group $100,000 for the use of said sample.
 Speech later said he felt Prince gave him "a break" by demanding a single payment instead of co-writing credit on the song, which would have entitled Prince to a share of all royalties in the future.